hoobs-org/HOOBS/docs/SDK.md

 [Top](#home)

 ## <a name="io"></a>**io()**
-This returnes an bridge of the web socket used to communicate with the backend.
+This returnes a web socket used to communicate with the backend.

 Events
 | Name             | Description                                                               |